 Can you treat a food allergy?

-To date, TIP™ has treated over 12,000 children with a 99% success rate, giving people a life of food freedom where they can eat whatever they want, whenever they want, without fear of reaction.
-While not a cure, TIP™ offers true food freedom for anyone with food allergies.
+To date, TIP has treated thousands of children with a 99% success rate, giving people a life of food freedom where they can eat whatever they want, whenever they want, without fear of reaction.
+While not a cure, TIP offers true food freedom for anyone with food allergies.